 In any case, Matilda was stunning, and I would go back again in a heartbeat.

 Four actresses take turns playing Matilda – we saw Bailey Ryon, who was not only adorable, but excellent.
 Instead of traditional dancing choreography, the kids had an exaggerated stomping type of dance which was interesting and effective.
-You can see an example from Matilda here, their Tony Awards performance (this is not the Ryon playing Matilda).

 The staging was excellent and surprising.
 I’ll have some spoilers below, so don’t read on if you want to be surprised.
 In the school scene, the chairs and desks rise out of the floor – and these are traditional looking wooden school desks.
 When the scene is over, the disappear back down.